 "What beach do you go to?" she asked.
 "I hope not Ft.
 Lauderdale or West Palm.
 I don't like them."

 I laughed.
 "Good, I don't either.
 I prefer Singer Island.
 Do you know it?"

 "I've heard of it, but have never been there."

 "It's north of West Palm, and considerably cheaper."

 She nodded and yawned as the movie flickered to life.
 We watched without sound for a while.
-She drew her legs up and leaned them on the back of the seat in front of her.
-Then her head sank slowly onto my shoulder and I could smell her faint perfume.
+Then, slowly, her head sank onto my shoulder and I could smell her faint perfume.
 I closed my eyes and slept.

 The flight is only seven and a half hours, so what with reaching cruising altitude, eating and the bumps and grinds of the plane, it's impossible to get more than a few hours sleep.
 In my case even less, as I was careful not to disturb her head on my shoulder (remember the song?).
 In the morning she looked wan and seemed even thinner as we walked together through the finger gate and separated at the immigration desks.
 I promised to call her on Friday afternoon and kissed her on the right cheek.
 Her green eyes seemed very large in that pale face as I turned away and breezed through the US citizens line while she waited with the lesser mortals.